arnetheduck/nlvm/README.md

     less fizzbuzz.s

-Apart from the code of your `.nim` files, the compiler will also mix in the compatibility found library in `nlvm-lib/`.
+Apart from the code of your `.nim` files, the compiler will also mix in the compiler runtime library in `nlvm-lib/`.

 ## Pipeline